novix-sa/Pyplan/docs/Quick Start.md

     pd.Index(["Item 1","Item 2","Item 3"])

-For someone coming from Xarray, the index Id property is the equivalent of Xarray "Dim" and the index values are the equivalent of "Coords".
+For someone coming from Xarray, the index Id property is equivalent to Xarray "Dim" and the index values are the equivalent of "Coords".
 Different than Xarray, Pyplan index are defined with a unique set of values, and when used, all the elements are present in that dimension.
 Following the example above, any data cube indexed by "Items" will contain "Item 1" , "Item 2" , "Item 3"